How is measles treated?

 - If their eyelids are crusty, gently wash them with warm water.

-- If your child is having trouble breathing, is coughing a lot or seems drowsy, see your doctor urgently.
+If your child is having trouble breathing, is coughing a lot or seems drowsy, see your doctor urgently.
 If your child has a serious case of measles or develops complications, they may need to be treated in hospital.

 How is measles prevented?